fs-c/node-royalroadl-api/README.md

 }
 ```

-Here, type is one of 'Original' or 'Fanfiction'.
+Note that `royalradl.com/fiction/${id}` will redirect to the full fiction page.

-Since all individual pages have their own set of extra information, they all have a
-fitting interface which extends the common base.
+Since all individual pages have their own set of extra information, they all have a fitting interface which extends the common base.

 ```typescript
 interface LatestBlurb extends FictionBlurb {